Microgenital/My-Screeps-AI/README.md

 Please dont judge me for my bad code.
 If it works, it works :)

-So, what can it do in the current state?
+So, what can it do in the current state?<br>
--> The script automatically builds roads to energy sources and room controller -> Its harvesting (currently only from 1 Energy Source) -> It spawns creeps, (you can controll how many creeps you want in "creepGenerator.js") -> it repairs up to 50%
+-> The script automatically builds roads to energy sources and room controller<br>
+-> Its harvesting (currently only from 1 Energy Source)<br>
+-> It spawns creeps, (you can controll how many creeps you want in "creepGenerator.js")<br>
+-> it repairs up to 50%<br>

 Its still in a really early state, so please dont expect an AI thats winning the game :D